Prethea-Phoenixia/PhoenixYard/README.md

     From a desired system performance specification, the optimum loading fraction is searched and the one that minimizes total bore volume (the sum of chamber and bore volume) is found via varying the load fraction, with option `Minimize Tube Volume`, for both conventional and recoiless gun.

 ## How-To
-* Use the calculator:
+- Use the calculator:
     - download the latest executable at [latest release](https://github.com/octo-org/octo-repo/releases/latest)
-* Development setup:
+- Development setup:
     - Install Python (Developed and tested on 3.8.18, for Windows 7 compatibility)
-  - Install packages via pip: matplotlib, matplotlib-label-lines
+    - Install packages via pip: `matplotlib`, `matplotlib-label-lines`
-  - entry point is IB.py in /src
+    - entry point is IB.py in `/src`

 ## Resources Used
 * tcl/tk themes used include "awdark" & "awlight" from awthemes: https://wiki.tcl-lang.org/page/awthemes